joedai/customerAPI/README.md

 * New customers stored
 * Any updates to existing customers
 * Any deletion to existing customers(the *deleted* field will be *true*)

+# TODOs
+Due to the time restrains, there are quite a few things that need to be improved/implemented at a later stage

+* Duplication check
+* Request validation, e.g. returns 400 when the payload is malformatted
+* PATCH operation that allows patial update
+* More search parameters
+* More test coverage

 # Test Coverages
 Application Coverage: